sfandres94/uex-audiopy1/README.md

 conda install -c conda-forge jupyterlab
 ```

-The only thing left is running Jupyter lab and choosing the new kernel:
+The only thing left is starting JupyterLab and choosing the new kernel:
 ```
 jupyter-lab
 ```